On the convergence of mirror descent beyond stochastic convex programming: Introduction

 \section{Introduction}

-Stochastic mirror descent (\acs{SMD}) and its variants \cite{BecTeb03,CLP12,CBGLS12,nedic2014stochastic,NY83, Nes09,Xia10} arguably comprise one of the most widely used families of first-order methods in stochastic optimization \textendash\ convex and non-convex alike.
-Roughly speaking, \ac{SMD} proceeds by aggregating a sequence of \ac{iid} gradient samples and then projecting the result back to the problem's feasible region via a \emph{mirror map}.
-In particular, \ac{SMD} includes as special cases the classical \ac{SGD} algorithm (where Euclidean projections play the role of the mirror map) \cite{polyak1992acceleration,robbins1951stochastic} and various incarnations of the \ac{EW} algorithm for online learning (where the mirror map is induced by an entropic regularizer) \cite{kivinen1997exponentiated,LW94,SS11}.
+Stochastic mirror descent (\acs{SMD})\acused{SMD} and its variants arguably comprise one of the most widely used families of first-order methods in stochastic optimization \textendash\ convex and non-convex alike \cite{NY83,BecTeb03,CT93,CLP12,DAJJ12,LNS12,MBNS17,MS18,MZ18,NL14,Nem04,NJLS09,Nes09,SS11,Xia10}.
+Heuristically, in the ``\acl{DA}'' (or ``lazy'') incarnation of the method \cite{Nes09,Xia10,SS11}, \ac{SMD} proceeds by aggregating a sequence of \ac{iid} gradient samples and then mapping the result back to the problem's feasible region via a specially constructed ``mirror map'' (the namesake of the method).
+In so doing, \ac{SMD} generalizes and extends the classical \ac{SGD} algorithm (with Euclidean projections playing the role of the mirror map) \cite{RM51,Pol87,Nes04}, the exponentiated gradient method of \cite{KW97}, the matrix regularization schemes of \cite{TRW05,KSST12,MBNS17}, and many others.

-Starting with the seminal work of \cite{NY83}, the convergence of \ac{SMD} has been studied extensively in the context of convex programming (both stochastic and deterministic), saddle-point problems, and monotone variational inequalities.
-In this context, a recent series of influential papers by Nemirovski et al.~\cite{NJLS09}, Nesterov \cite{Nes09} and Xiao \cite{Xia10} provided tight ergodic convergence bounds for \ac{SMD} in online/stochastic convex programs, variational inequalities, and saddle-point problems.
-These results were further boosted by recent work on extra-gradient variants of the algorithm \cite{JNT11,Nes07}, and on an ergodic generalization of the underlying sampling process where the \ac{iid} assumption for the gradient samples is replaced by a uniformly mixing stochastic process \cite{DAJJ12}.